mauriciocoder/quiz/README.md

 ## Deploy

-After having built the deployment artifact using Maven as described above you can deploy by simply running
+After having built the deployment artifact using Maven and having a mongodb instance configured as described above you can deploy by simply running

 ```bash
 mvn exec:java